 9. Double-height windows

-To complete the grand proportions and scale of double-height windows, soft-flowing curtains with large coordinated pelmets should do the trick (pelmets should be about one-fifth of the overall drop of the curtains).
+To complete the grand proportions and scale of double-height windows, soft-flowing curtains with large coordinated pelmets should do the trick for larger windows (pelmets should be about one-fifth of the overall drop of the curtains).

 Tiebacks can also be used to help create ‘drape’ and a gorgeous ‘waistline’ effect to the curtains.
 For maximum effect your tiebacks should be positioned just above head height.